Multicellularity, Development, and Reproduction

 • Spore: a small, typically one-celled, reproductive unit capable of giving rise to a new individual without sexual fusion

-Gametes are always haploid, and spores are usually haploid (spores are haploid in all contexts we will consider in this class and in the diagrams below).
+Gametes are always haploid, and spores are usually haploid (spores are always haploid in all contexts we will consider in this class and in the diagrams below).

 Eukaryotic Life Cycles

 Eukaryotic life cycles.
 A: Haplontic life cycle.
 The mature, multicellular organism is haploid and produces haploid gametes via mitosis, which fuse into a diploid zygote.
 The zygote immediately undergoes meiosis to produce haploid spores, which develop into mature multicellular haploid individuals.
 B: Diplontic life cycle.
 The mature, multicellular organism is diploid and produces haploid gametes via meiosis, which fuse into a diploid zygote.
 The zygote undergoes development into a mature multicellular diploid organism.
 C: Alternation of Generations.
-There is a mature multicellular haploid stage and a mature mulitcellular diploid stage.
-The multicelluar haploid stage (the gametophyte) produces gametes via mitosis which fuse to form a diploid zygote.
+There is a mature multicellular haploid stage and a mature multicellular diploid stage.
+The multicellular haploid stage (the gametophyte) produces gametes via mitosis which fuse to form a diploid zygote.
 The zygote develops into a mature multicellular diploid individual (the sporophyte), which produces haploid spores via meiosis.
-The haploid spores then develop into a mature multicellular haploid individual..
+The haploid spores then develop into a mature multicellular haploid individual.
 Image credit: CK-12 Foundation, https://www.ck12.org/book/biology-i-honors-(ca-dti3)/r1/section/6.2/

 Alternation of generations is often the most confusing life cycle to understand, because it is so different from the diplontic life cycle (what we think of as “normal”.)
 The video below illustrates the differences between the diplontic and alternation of generations life cycles: